berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 8: Outside of class

 - Milestone 2: Try to complete [L2: Bytes](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q) by next time.
 The second milestone is due Friday, and the full lab is due Monday.
 Be to commit and push and also submit your link to Moodle.
+- Complete [A01: Interview with a CSC 236 TA](https://docs.google.com/document/d/1NtM4BUvfbsyYlgH63H92zRcvMYrIIYVDortntHz_nxg/edit?usp=sharing) if you have not already done so.
+It is **now due Friday, February 6**.
 - If you have time, begin - Complete [A03: AI and Learning](https://docs.google.com/document/d/1SdnNB_qRGWaYCHKx__J5lhBfhisxNhgVlY2qa0oCr34/edit?usp=sharing).
 It is due next week.

 ## Day 7: February 2, 2026